What is IASTM Therapy?

 By: Joe Fiore/Director – Ivy Rehab Decatur, IL

 IASTM stands for Instrument Aided Soft Tissue Manipulation, and may also be called ASTYM or Graston.
 Both ASTYM and Graston are specific types of IASTM, much like Xerox is a type of copier.
 IASTM is used extensively in the outpatient orthopedic setting due to the results generated with the technique.
-The tools do not replace the hands of a PT, but only add another option in a therapist’s manual therapy tool bag.
+The tools do not replace the hands of a physical therapist, but only add another option in a therapist’s tool bag.

-IASTM is indicated for many different diagnoses treated with Physical Therapy on a daily basis.
-Originally designed to treat tendonitis, tendinosis, and tendinopathy, IASTM also provides relief and increased functional outcomes in other instances.
+IASTM therapy is indicated for many different diagnoses treated with rehabilitation physical therapy on a daily basis.
+Originally designed to treat tendonitis, tendinosis, and tendinopathy, IASTM intervention also provides relief and increased functional outcomes in other instances.
 We have used IASTM on strains and sprains, arthritic joints, chronically painful tissues, post-operative areas with proper scar and incision healing, myofascial dysfunction just to name a few.
 Side effects of the treatment may include mild bruising along the lines of treatment, and delayed onset muscle soreness.
-Often times, the patients describe a general warming feeling or even some tingling in the treated areas for up to 24 hours.
+Often times, the patients describe a general warming feeling or even some tingling in IASTM treatment areas for up to 24 hours.

-IASTM has been an efficient and effective treatment choice for us at Ivy Rehab, and most of our clinics have specialists training in incorporating it as part of a well-rounded treatment plan.
-For more information on Soft Tissue Mobilization please click here https://www.ivyrehab.com/treatment/soft-tissue-mobilization/.
+IASTM has been an efficient and effective treatment choice for us at Ivy Rehab, and most of our clinics have specialists training in incorporating this type of soft tissue injury mobilization as part of a well-rounded treatment plan.

 Article by: Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA